 Catches are monitored by seven enumerators at the fourteen processing plants at Benoa where tuna and billfish landings are processed for export.
 A target of >30% coverage of landings at each processor each month is maintained.
 The information is entered on to IOTC's FINSS (formerly "WinTuna") database by staff at the Gondol Research Institute of Mariculture, Bali.
-The resulting data are sent to IOTC through the Research Centre for Capture Fisheries after each month's data entry is complete.
-After data checking, the total catch by species and month is estimated by IOTC.
+The resulting data are sent to IOTC through the Research Centre for Capture Fisheries after each month is estimated by IOTC.
 The procedure for estimating total catch was detailed in Andamari et al. 2004.